scadinot/pybaseline/README.md

 # pybaseline

-**pybaseline** is a Python GUI tool for visualizing and correcting the baseline of SWV (Square Wave Voltammetry) data files.
-It provides interactive baseline correction using the asPLS algorithm and allows users to analyze and visualize their data easily.
+**pybaseline** is a graphical Python application for batch processing and baseline correction of SWV (Square Wave Voltammetry) data files.
+It provides a user-friendly interface to select input folders, configure data import options, and export processed results and plots.

 ## Features